Henry Peachey, 3rd Baron Selsey: Naval career

 Peachey joined the Royal Navy, aged thirteen, during the French Revolutionary Wars.
 He was promoted to lieutenant on 5 January 1807.
 With the Napoleonic Wars underway, he served as first lieutenant of the 54-gun fourth-rate HMS Cornwallis on the East Indies Station.
 Peachey participated in the Invasion of the Spice Islands in 1810, and was present in Cornwallis at the capture of Amboyna Island in February.
 For his services there he was mentioned in despatches.

-Staying in the vicinity of the Spice Islands, on 1 March Cornwallis came across the Dutch 8-gun gun-brig Margaretta.
-After a chase through the day the Dutch ship fled into a small bay on Amblaw Island.
-Peachey was given the task of capturing Margaretta, for which he was assigned command of three boats from the ship.
-Setting out for the bay as night fell, it took them all night to reach the ship.
-In the early morning Peachey's force boarded Margaretta.
-The Dutch crew fought back, firing grapeshot and muskets at the British and attacking them with swords and pikes.
+Staying in the vicinity of the Spice Islands, on 1 March Cornwallis came across the 8-gun Dutch brig Margaretta.
+After a chase through the day Margaretta fled into a small bay on Amblaw Island.
+Peachey was given the task of capturing the Dutch brig, for which he was assigned command of three boats from Cornwallis.
+Setting out for the bay as night fell, it took them all night to reach Margaretta.
+In the early morning Peachey's force boarded the brig, whose crew fought back, firing grapeshot and muskets at the British and attacking them with swords and pikes.
 After a short engagement in which the commanding officer of Cornwallis, Captain William Montagu, described Margaretta as "defended bravely", the ship was captured by Peachey.

-Peachey's force had five men wounded, while the Dutch had one killed and twenty wounded.
+Peachey's force had five men wounded, while the Dutch had one killed and 20 wounded.
 Margaretta had on board money and supplies meant for Ternate.
-A portrait of Peachey, depicting him just prior to the boarding of Margaretta, was exhibited by Sir William Beechey at the Royal Academy towards the end of 1816.
+A portrait of Peachey, depicting him just prior to the boarding of Margaretta, was exhibited by Sir William Beechey at the Royal Academy in late 1816.